lendis-personal/TeslaDash_Master/README.md

 5. SUPPORT & DONATION
 If you find this tool useful, please consider supporting the developer:
-- Buy Me a Coffee: [Your Link Here]
+- Buy Me a Coffee: https://buymeacoffee.com/lendis
-- LINE Pay / StreetPay: [Your QR Code Link/ID Here]
+- LINE Pay / StreetPay: lendis28

 6. FEEDBACK
 For bug reports or feature requests, please contact the developer via GitHub or the original release platform.